mtutic/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/documentation/Step-3_Reverse-proxy-with-apache.md

  Then we define two reverse proxy rules.
 The first one is redirecting `/api/joke/` to `http://172.17.0.3:3000/` (corresponds to the dynamic server container that generates a joke).
 The second one is redirecting `/` to `http://172.17.0.2:80/` (corresponds to the static server container).

  :warning: We can see that ip addresses are hard coded.
 This is not a good thing.
-It involves that every time we start the container for static and dynamic http server, we have to be sure that `172.17.0.2` is ip address of the **static** web server container and `172.17.0.3` is the ip address of the **dynamic** web server container.
+It involves that every time we start containers for static and dynamic http server, we have to be sure that `172.17.0.2` is ip address of the **static** web server container and `172.17.0.3` is the ip address of the **dynamic** web server container.

  Like we said, the client can access to the server from a browser at `demo.res.ch`.
 This address is added to `Host` header.
 So, we have to add `127.0.0.1 demo.res.ch` line in client's `/etc/hosts` file.